ids/cluster-builder/docs/coreos-iscsi-storage.md

     [coreos:vars]
     ansible_ssh_user=core
     ansible_python_interpreter="PATH=/home/core/bin:$PATH python"

-This will direct Ansible to use the correct python.
-Then we need to fetch the module:

-    ansible-galaxy install defunctzombie.coreos-bootstrap

 And then execute a wrapper script to use the module against our CoreOS cluster to install __pypy__: